Florisvaldo de Oliveira

 Florisvaldo de Oliveira (November 18, 1958 – September 26, 2012), commonly known as "Cabo Bruno", was a Brazilian vigilante, serial killer and former officer of the Military Police of São Paulo State accused of more than 50 murders on the outskirts of São Paulo during the 1980s.
-Considered "one of the most controversial characters in the police chronicle", he initially admitted to these deaths, but later denied them in his testimony.
+Considered "one of the most controversial characters in crime journalism", he initially admitted to these deaths, but later denied them in his testimony.

 Biography

 Florisvaldo de Oliveira was born in Uchoa in São Paulo State.
-The nickname "Cabo Bruno" came from his childhood in Catanduva, a provocation from his friends comparing him to a local alcoholic called Bruno.
-Even his mother began to call him that.
+The nickname "Cabo Bruno" came from his childhood in Catanduva, derived from a provocation by his friends comparing him to a local alcoholic called Bruno.
+Even his mother began to exclusively call him by the nickname.
 (Note: Florisvaldo was a soldier but did not have the rank of corporal; the title was just part of his nickname.)
-Cabo Bruno was known as a vigilante, a person who kills outside the law.
-It was said that he killed "for hating the fringes", although testimonials suggested that some executions were motivated by the victims' appearance.
+Cabo Bruno was known as a "justiceiro," a type of vigilante who is contracted to kill others, generally from the urban periphery.
+It was said that he killed "due to hating outlaws", although testimonials suggested that some executions were motivated by the victims' appearance.

-He acted almost always in his spare time, in the district of Jabaquara, and some residents said that "in his time there was so much insecurity."
-Traders were allegedly his biggest "customers", but he denied that.
-José Aparecido Benedito was the only survivor of Cabo Bruno's murders: after being shot, he pretended to be dead and managed to escape.
-Reports from journalist Caco Barcellos made him notorious, as it was he who covered the criminal's last imprisonment for the Jornal Nacional.
-Most of the shootings that he was charged with took place in 1982, and many bodies riddled with bullets found in the region during that year caused panic.
-The cars he used—a Chevrolet Chevette, Ford Maverick and a Chevrolet Opala—whose colors were always changed, also elevated his fame.
+He acted, almost always on his days off, in the Pedreira neighborhood in the district of Jabaquara, São Paulo.
+One resident, speaking anonymously in a 2000 interview on local crime, claimed that "in his time there was not so much insecurity."
+Local business owners were allegedly his biggest clients, something he denied.
+José Aparecido Benedito was the only survivor of Cabo Bruno's killings: after being shot, he pretended to be dead and managed to escape.
+Reports from journalist Caco Barcellos made him notorious, as he covered the criminal's last imprisonment for Jornal Nacional.
+Most of the shootings that he was charged with took place in 1982, with the many bodies riddled with bullets found in the region during that year causing panic.
+The cars he used—a Chevrolet Chevette, Ford Maverick and a Chevrolet Opala—which routinely had their colors changed, also helped elevate his fame.